Connect with us

 It also sets up a potential tax cut battle at the Capitol — with Speaker Philip Gunn and Gov. Tate Reeves pushing for elimination of the state income tax over time, although they have disagreed on particulars.

-Gunn on Tuesday said he had not seen many details of the Senate plan, but said his for eliminating, not just cutting, the income tax is firm.
+Gunn on Tuesday said he had not seen many details of the Senate plan, but said his support for eliminating, not just cutting, the income tax is firm.
 Gunn, the third-term speaker, has called his plan to eliminate the income tax the most important legislation of his political career.

 “We are not interested in a token tax reduction that returns only a portion to our citizens without eliminating it,” Gunn said.
 “The governor has made similar statements.
 We will be coming forward soon with analysis showing the difference in the two plans.
 We still believe our plan is real, conservative tax relief.”